lfit/itpol/linux-workstation-security.md

     semange permissive -a gpg_pinentry_t

-This will allow you to use the application and collect the rest of the AVCs, which you can then use in conjunction with `audit2allow`.
+This will allow you to use the application and collect the rest of the AVCs, which you can then use in conjunction with `audit2allow` to write a local policy.
+Once that is done and you see no new AVC denials, you can remove that domain from permissive by running:

+    semanage permissive -d gpg_pinentry_t

 ##### Use your workstation as SELinux role staff_r

-SELinux comes with a concept of roles, which will prohibit or grant certain privileges based on the role associated with the user account.
-As an administrator, you should be using the `staff_r` role, which will restrict access to many configuration and hardware directories, unless you first perform `sudo`.
+SELinux comes with a native implementation of roles that prohibit or grant certain privileges based on the role associated with the user account.
+As an administrator, you should be using the `staff_r` role, which will restrict access to many configuration and other security-sensitive files, unless you first perform `sudo`.

-By default, accounts are created as `unconfined_r`, which will run most applications you execute without any SELinux constraints.
-To switch your account to the `staff_r` role, run the following command:
+By default, accounts are created as `unconfined_r` and most applications you execute will run unconfined, without any (or with only very few) SELinux constraints.
+To switch your account to the `staff_r` role, run the following
+command:

     usermod -Z staff_u [username]